The 5 Love Languages

 The concept

-Why couples feel unloved — even when they both care
+Why couples feel disconnected — even when they love each other

-• What the 5 love languages are and their meaning
+• The 5 Love Languages and their meaning

 • How to use these languages to strengthen your relationship

-• A free love language test to get started
+• A free test to explore your profile

 5 ways to connect